ArronBeale/CI_PP5_tee_time/README.md

 ### Sort
 - Allows the user to sort the listed products.
+- User stories covered: 19, 20

 <details><summary>See feature images</summary>